Gombe screens 2,698 persons for N-power programme - Nigeria Today

 She called on those that yet to receive the alert to exercise patience because it is a gradual process.

-Mele also appealed to the beneficiaries to reciprocate government’s effort and do what was expected of them.
+Mele also appealed to the beneficiaries to reciprocate government effort and do what was expected of them.

 She announced that the beneficiaries would soon be posted to their various places of assignment.